AIDS Legal Referral Panel

 **If you are a client interested in receiving ALRP services, please leave us a message at (415) 701-1100 or visit alrp.org/getlegalhelp.

-- Location of Volunteer Opportunity: Alameda, Contra Costa, Marin, San Francisco, San Mateo, Solano, Sonoma
+- Counties of Volunteer Opportunity: Alameda, Contra Costa, Marin, San Francisco, San Mateo, Solano, Sonoma

 - Area of law: Civil Rights, Debt/Credit/Bankruptcy, Disability, Employment, Family & Juvenile, HIV/AIDS, Housing, Immigration & Naturalization, Life Planning, Public Benefits, Taxes, Personal Injury; Probate